-Once in Glacier, we will walk 1.2 miles round trip through the Lake McDonald Valley.
-This is a glaciated valley, and we will walk on the terminal glacial moraine that dams Lake McDonald.
+Once in Glacier, you will walk about 1 mile round trip through the Lake McDonald Valley.
+This is a glaciated valley, and you will walk on the terminal glacial moraine that dams Lake McDonald.
 This area is characterized by lodgepole pine forest left from a 1927 fire.
 You’ll delight in seeing the aquamarine waters that flow from Lake McDonald.
 Don’t forget to keep your eyes peeled for this valley’s resident beaver and moose!

-Next, we’ll load up in our van and continue our adventure by driving the short distance to Glacier’s North Fork Valley.
-Along the way, we’ll stop at various viewpoints until we reach the Wild and Scenic North Fork of the Flathead River.
-Here, we’ll take another short, easy walk on The Forest and Fire Nature Trail.
-This 1.1 mile loop weaves in and out of new growth lodgepole pine and aspen forest.
+Next, load up in the van and continue the adventure by driving the short distance to Glacier’s North Fork Valley.
+Along the way, stop at several scenic viewpoints, such as McGee Meadows and McDonald Creek.
+Don’t forget your camera!
+Finally, arrive at the Wild and Scenic North Fork of the Flathead River.
+Here, you’ll take another short, easy walk, also about 1 mile round trip.
+This loop weaves in and out of new growth lodgepole pine and aspen forest.

 After we’re done walking, we’ll return along the same route by van to the Glacier Guides and Montana Raft office.
 As we drive, be sure to ask your guide any remaining questions that you might have.
 Our guides are passionate and have encyclopedic knowledge about Glacier National Park — no matter your level of hiking experience, we promise they’ll teach you something new.
 You’ll end the day knowing more about Glacier National Park than you ever expected!